-Welcome to the Grid in PRM.
+Welcome to the GRID in Paediatric Respiratory Medicine (PRM).
 You have 2-3 years to complete your training, and be ready to take your place as a consultant ready for tertiary practice in the specialty.
 This document gives you some guidance as to what is expected and how it will be monitored.

 Curriculum and log book